 Signs - affected plants may turn yellow, wither and die.
 Small plants and seedlings may be severed at ground level.
 The grey - brown leatherjackets are up to 3.5cm (1 1/2inches) long, smooth, tubular and legless, rarely seen above ground, usually found just below the surface particularly in grass where a small population that causes no visible damage is more common than not.

-Signs -- Cleanly cut holes in lilies and Fritillaria.
-The easiest way to see the adults is to bend at the waist and turn your head upside down so you are looking up the stems and at the bottom of the leaves rather than down on the stems.
-If you find one lily beetle, you can bet you'll get lots more.
+Signs -- Cleanly cut holes in lilies and fritillaria.
+The easiest way to see the adults is to look upwards at the leaves by bending at the waist and turn your head upside down or lying on the ground and look up at the stems and at the bottom of the leaves.
+If you try to turn the leaves upside down, the beetles will drop to the ground at the slightest disturbance meaning you are less likely to find them this way.
+If you find one lily beetle, you can bet you've got lots more.